NO×JAWANDO

 When the question is revenue, Jawando's answer is "more."

 Property.
 Recordation.
 Income.
 Income again.
 Property again.
-Across five years and three tax categories, Jawando's instinct is the same.
+And now the abolition of the $692 homeowner credit.
+Across six years and three tax categories, Jawando's instinct is the same.
 When the council passed one of the largest property tax hikes in recent history, he voted against it — for being too small.
 When schools needed funding, his answer was a tax increase, not the operational accountability that should come from his own committee.

 Montgomery County residents already pay among the highest combined state and local taxes in the country.
 Voters deciding the next County Executive race will decide whether that trajectory continues.